 You will find that all the names are somewhat similar in one way or another.
 That’s one way you can trace their origins.
-Although, the names like pulao or pilav seem to show Indian origins.
-That’s not the case, the oldest word for these dishes actually came from Persian languages.
+However, names like pulao or pilav seem to show Indian origins.
+That’s not the case, the oldest word for these dishes came from the Persian language.

 After that, there is the “pilav” from Turkish.
 This word gave us the names we know, like “pilaf”.
 There are also the Hindi and Sanskrit words that gave rise to other names like “pulao or pulaav”.

 You didn’t think that was it, did you?
 No, it’s far from it.
-There are many more names that can be discussed, but let’s leave them for some other time.
+Many more names can be discussed, but let’s leave them for some other time.

 There’s more to It

 THAT was just the history of the names but there’s a lot more history behind this amazing Tawa pulao recipe.
 Don’t worry, I’m just gonna talk about some interesting events.
 Not going to fill your tummy with history.

 As you might have already figured out, the pulao recipe has been around for a long, LONG time.
 The earliest documented evidence of this recipe came from the tenth-century scholar, Avicenna.
 So, long story short, this dish is OLD.